-The proposed school is compatible with the bulk and scale of the residential locality to the south of the site and within the wider City of Blacktown.
-Land to the south of the site is zoned R2 Low Density Residential with a height limit of 9 metres which generally allows for 3 storey-built forms.
-It is further noted that buildings for existing educational establishments in residential areas are restricted to a 22-metre height limit for development carried out as Complying Development under the Transport & Infrastructure SEPP which ultimately forms part of the local context and desired future character.
+The amended proposal is compatible with the bulk and scale of the residential locality to the south of the site and within the wider City of Blacktown.
+Land to the south of the site is zoned R2 Low Density Residential with a height limit of 9 metres which generally allows for 3 storey-built forms, albeit that existing buildings are a maximum of 2 storeys in height.
+It is further noted that buildings for existing educational establishments in residential areas are restricted to a 22 metre height limit for development carried out as Complying Development under the Transport & Infrastructure SEPP which ultimately forms part of the local context and desired future character.

-The proposed development includes a 3-storey built form over a lower ground floor car parking level and will appear as a 2 storey building from the street to the north and 3 storey from the residential properties to the south.
+The proposed development includes a maximum 3 storey built form over a lower ground floor car parking level and will appear as a 2 storey building from the street to the north and residential properties to the south.
+The 3 storey built form is only visible at the centre of the site and when viewing the development from the east (Francis Road overpass) and west (recreational land).
+From the south, the development will appear as a 2 storey built form given that the third floor is setback at least 15 metres from the rear southern boundary of the site and 7.5 metres further than the first floor level.
 Given the local natural and built environment context detailed earlier, the development provides a height, bulk and scale that is compatible with the eastern and western neighbouring land.